bourriquet/imperial_msc_computing/matlab/tut2.md

 image(X)
 ```

-Requires a toolbox for rest of question.
+Requires a toolbox for the rest of the question.